 Adding iodine to regular foods solved the goiter problem, but it did not solve iodine deficiency.
 Iodine deficiency had not yet been well measured and understood.

 Nowadays doctors and the public are beginning to realize the importance and benefits of taking sufficient iodine for the entire the body.
 They recognize that the recommended daily amount is not nearly enough to restore optimal health in the body.
-Nowadays, most users take 12.5 mg and it is becoming more common for users to take 25 mg, 50 mg, 100 mg and more without experiencing harmful side effects.
+Most users take 12.5 mg and it is becoming more common for users to take 25 mg, 50 mg, 100 mg and more without experiencing harmful side effects.

 Researchers have estimated the body stores about 1500 mg of iodine, of which about 50 mg is stored in the thyroid.
 Cells that concentrate iodine include the thyroid, muscle tissue, white blood cells, salivary glands, eye glands and muscles, kidney cells, the pancreas, lungs, liver, nasal passage, cerebral brain fluid, blood vessels in the brain, skin, adrenals, testicles[6, 7], thymus gland, ovaries, placenta and uterus[10, 11].